Best Acupressure Points For Stress Relief

 Stimulating the Heavenly Gate Point is said to help clear energy blockages and improve the flow of Qi, which can help relieve stress and tension in the neck and shoulders.

 In addition to these benefits, the Heavenly Gate Point helps boost immunity, improve digestion, and reduce anxiety.

 3. The Inner Gate Point

-The Inner Gate Point, or Pericardium 6 (P6), is a pressure point on the wrist's inside.
+The inner gate point, or Pericardium 6 (P6), is a pressure point on the inside of the wrist.
 It is commonly used in acupuncture and acupressure to relieve stress, anxiety, nausea, and other symptoms.

 Acupressure is a traditional Chinese healing technique that involves applying pressure to specific points on the body to promote relaxation and healing.

 The shoulder wellpoint is located on the top of the shoulders, halfway between the neck's base and the shoulder blade's outer edge.